-Each bungalow offers a full kitchen, dining room with table & chairs, and a small porch.
-Small added touches like pretty navy rugs, white accents pieces, monogrammed towels, Gilchrist & Soames toiletries, and monogrammed pillowcases set this property apart from its competition.
-I also appreciated the nice artwork, curtain framed bed, and premium linens.
+Each bungalow offers a full kitchen, dining room with table & chairs, and a small porch, with special touches like monogrammed towels, pillowcases, and Gilchrist & Soames toiletries.
+These things certainly set Siesta Key Bungalows apart from its competition.
+I also appreciated the attractive artwork, curtain-framed bed, and premium linens.

 Siesta Key Bungalows has a fishing dock with kayaks that you can borrow (don’t forget to wear your lifejacket!), free bicycles to use, and a heated outdoor swimming pool.
 Several sitting areas can be found around the photogenic grounds, as well.

-Siesta Key is chock full of fun-filled souvenir shops, great for taking home a little happy to all your friends and family.
+Siesta Key is chock full of fun-filled souvenir shops, great for taking home a little happiness to all your friends and family.
 Siesta Key t-shirts are a favorite.